 Adding zone information allows visitors to find the most efficient route from one area to another and provides more opportunities for searches, thereby offering more useful analytical data to map owners.
 Zone information can also offer time-sensitive data such as start times, itinerary information, and security information.

-Advanced Pathing and Nodes
+Advanced pathing and nodes

 There is also advancing pathing capabilities or nodding for finding publicly accessible areas in your map, which is helpful as you create a space that allows for a natural flow of traffic through a venue.